hpramalingam/ToDoListv1/README.md

 # ToDoListv1
-Created a basic To Do List generator on the web using React.js, Typescript, HTML and CSS
+Created a basic To Do List app that can be run on the web using React.js, Typescript, Javascript, HTML and CSS.

 | Feature       | Description                  | Avaliable? |
 | ------------- | ---------------------------- | ---------- |